leapmotion/leapserial/README.md

 }
 ```

+JSON
+===

 JSON serialization is also supported.
-The protov3 specification's JSON mapping is used wherever possible:
+The protov3 specification's JSON mapping is used wherever possible.
+Currently, deserialization is not supported, but there is a `leap::IArchiveJSON` type which will provide deserialization once it's implemented.

 ```C++
 #include <LeapSerial/ArchiveJSON.h>